Muller-bit/Blockchain_Basics/Blockchain_Basic/notes/blockchain_architecture.md

 - When they have control of more than 50% of the total staked ETH - they can manipulate the ETH fork algorithm.

 - ## Hard Fork -
-- When the community comes and takes the new version of the blockchain by spling to new chain - you can read more on ETH documentation
+- When the community comes and takes the new version of the blockchain by spliting to new chain - you can read more on ETH documentation

 ## Blockchain (Re-org)